|This is my first mindful-eating anniversary.|

 Guess which group I belong to?

-Graves' disease symptoms get worse when I drop my carbohydrates too low, because low-carb diets use the starvation pathway.
+Graves' disease symptoms get worse when I drop my carbohydrates too low, because very low-carb diets use the starvation pathway.
 Up to this point in my weight-loss journey, I had been trying to reintroduce carb restriction slowly, so I could discover the lowest amount of carbs I could eat that wouldn't trigger the symptoms.

 When I switched to mindful eating this past year, I stopped worrying about carbs and just ate for health.
 Prior self testing had taught me that calories matter more than carbs do.